nikolasdion/wxr2md/README.md

-  -h, --help        show this help message and exit --output OUTPUT   output directory, defaults to 'out/' in the current working directory --no-frontmatter  don't add YAML frontmatter to the markdown file --title-in-body   add title in the markdown body as an Header element --date-in-body    print date at the start of the markdown body
+  -h, --help        show this help message and exit --output OUTPUT   output directory, defaults to 'out/' in the current working directory --no-frontmatter  don't add YAML frontmatter to the markdown file --title-in-body   add title in the markdown body as an h1 element --date-in-body    print date at the start of the markdown body
 ```